Maxwe11y/Cyn7hia.github.io/_pages/about.md

   <ul>
     <li>I proposed to detect the interlocutor intent for open-domain conversation and train the intent detector via semi-supervised learning.</li>
     <li>I developed a persona-based dialouge system for chit-chat, enabling the chatbot to generate more persona-consistent and contextual coherent responses.</li>
-    <li>I developed a framework for extracting persona attribute from conversations.
+    <li>I developed a framework for extracting persona attribute from conversations.</li>
   </ul>